 Select the 'View' option to hide any markup tools.
 In this view, or in any other, you can select the option on the left to expand the pages or bookmarks, in a multipage file, and jump to that page.
-If you select the option on the left, you can view comments and markups associated with the file:
+If you select the option on the right, you can view comments and markups associated with the file:

 Project Admins and Members can also choose the 'Annotate' option to add freehand annotations, text boxes, or highlight and underline any readable text on the PDF:

 Project Admins and Members can choose the 'Shapes' option to add freehand annotations, squares, clouds, or arrows to the PDF document: